krokedil/dibs-easy-for-woocommerce/readme.txt

 == DESCRIPTION ==
-Nets Easy for WooCommerce is a plugin that extends WooCommerce, allowing you to take payments via Nets payment method Easy.
+Nets Easy for WooCommerce is a plugin that extends WooCommerce, allowing you to take payments via Nets payment method Nets Easy.

-Easy is an exceptionally quick checkout for consumers.
+Nets Easy is an exceptionally quick checkout for consumers.
 A single agreement for all payment methods.
-These are just some of the benefits to look forward to when choosing our new Easy payment solution for your online store.
+These are just some of the benefits to look forward to when choosing our new Nets Easy payment solution for your online store.

 https://www.youtube.com/watch?time_continue=11&v=8ipfSYPteDI